whilp/envcrypt/README.md

 ## Install <a id="install" />

-This is the easy way; do this unless you definitely need to [build from source][#source].
+This is the easy way; do this unless you definitely need to [build from source](#source).
 Supported platforms:

 - [OSX](https://github.com/whilp/envcrypt/releases/download/v0.1/envcrypt-Darwin-x86_64)